matthewcodergamer/Rdr2vampire/README.md

 > **Story Mode only.** Nightwalker does not target RDR Online.

 Nightwalker is a native C++ Red Dead Redemption 2 vampire mod project.
-The repository uses RDR2 content by runtime reference where appropriate and does not redistribute commercial game assets.
+The repository uses RDR2 content by runtime reference

 ## Status